shortcutmedia/dev-website/app/views/docs_pages/ios_readme.md

 #### Collecting deep link interaction statistics

-To collect deep link interaction statistics you have to tell the SDK when a deep link is opened: The SDK keeps track of your users looking at deep link content through sessions.
-You have to create a session whenever a a deep link is opened; the SDK will automatically terminate the session when a user leaves your app.
+To collect deep link interaction statistics you have to tell the SDK when a deep link is opened.
+The SDK keeps track of your users looking at deep link content through sessions.
+You have to create a session whenever a deep link is opened; the SDK will automatically terminate the session when a user leaves your app.

 Add the following to `-application:openURL:sourceApplication:annotation:` (you have added this method to your app delegate when you implemented your app's normal deep link handling):